n8jadams/crypto-counter/README.md

 ## Todos
 - [x] Separate development from prod
+- [ ] Sort table by market cap or by price
 - [ ] Add Android install instructions to the README
 - [ ] Better design